aHarry01/ECSE6320-Adv-Computer-Systems/Project2/README.md

 ## Implementations

 ### Threading
 we use the build in multi-thread library for linux to do multi-thread calculations.
+First, matrix 1 is split into several partial matrices by rows.
+For example, if there are 4 rows and we use 4 threads, then each thread will take care of one row.
+Multiple the partial matrix with matrix 2, and then the thread will write the result to the correct location of the final results.

+Rows are distributed by calculating totalnumber of rows / number of thread, and the last thread takes the remain.
+We assume that in reality number of rows will be way larger than number of threads, so the last threads calculating at most threadnumber - 1 extra rows will have relatively little influence on time.

 ### SIMD
 We used the AVX2 instruction set for this which allows for operating on 256 bits at a time (8x 32-bit floats).
 Now when computing a single element of the result, it can multiply 8 pairs of 2 floats at a time.
 This is accomplished with the _mm256_fmadd_ps instruction, which multiplies 8 pairs of floats and then adds the result to another 8 floats.